BenH333/CM4105-Coursework/README.md

 - [Real-time event broadcasting](https://laravel.com/docs/broadcasting).

 Laravel is accessible, powerful, and provides tools required for large, robust applications.
-# !Master branch is the most up to date (main does not allow commits)

 ## Coursework Structure
 ### Stack Used:
 Linux, NGinx, MySQL, Php (LEMP)